samthebest/dump/sams-scala-tutorial/platonic-programming.md

 (print "hello world" "Black And White")
 ```

-AST length = 3
+AST length = 3, AST depth = 1

 #### Comparison

-So the AST of the class very are generally twice as long.
+So the ASTs of the class version are longer and deeper, therefore they are more complicated.

 #### Obstructive